 The OSCE Parliamentary Assembly

-To strengthen parliamentary exchange and intensify the participation of elected representatives in the OSCE process, the OSCE (then CSCE) Parliamentary Assembly was established in 1991.
+The Parliamentary Assembly was established in 1991 to strengthen parliamentary exchange and intensify the participation of elected representatives in OSCE activities.
 The parliaments of all participating States send delegations to the Parliamentary Assembly, which comprises 323 members.
 It convenes for sessions three times a year at different locations in the OSCE area.
-The work of the parliamentarians is chaired by a body led by an elected president.
 The OSCE Parliamentary Assembly has its own Secretariat based in Copenhagen.